Start a dart store by following these 9 steps:

 Dart stores set profit margins based on public demand and the original cost of the item.
 If you’re planning on making your own custom dart boards and accessories, you’ll need to account for not just the cost of the items, but also the time you spent making it and the space you needed to sell it.
 For example, if it took you 10 hours to make one board and $40 in raw materials, you may want to charge $300 for the completed product.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your dart store is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your dart store is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements